 We evaluate our business and allocate resources among our reportable business segments: (i) life science, (ii) medical office, and (iii) CCRC.
-Under the life science and medical office segments, we invest through the acquisition and development of life science facilities, MOBs, and hospitals, which generally requires a greater level of property management.
+Under the life science and medical office segments, we invest through the acquisition, development, and management of life science facilities, MOBs, and hospitals, which generally requires a greater level of property management.
 Our CCRCs are operated through RIDEA structures.
-We have other non-reportable segments that are comprised primarily of: (i) an interest in our unconsolidated SWF SH JV and (ii) debt investments.
+We have other non-reportable segments that are comprised primarily of: (i) an interest in our unconsolidated SWF SH JV, (ii) loans receivable, and (iii) marketable debt securities.
 We evaluate performance based upon property adjusted net operating income ("Adjusted NOI" or "Cash NOI") in each segment.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies in Note 2 to the Consolidated Financial Statements.